EmPlatts/FRB_121102_meerkat/README.md

  Find structure optimised DM for FRBs using autocorrelation functions.
 Code used in Platts, Caleb, Stappers et al. (2020).
  Not recommended for general use.
 Only tested on 10 pulses.

  Archives are processed with PSRCHIVE and SIGRPOC.
-Data saved to text files for each DM in search range using
+Data saved to text files for each DM in search range using:

       pdv -F -t -jD <filename>.ar > <filename>.txt